mctools/simplebuild-dgcode/doc/source/scans.rst

 :math:`10^5` neutrons (a low value for purposes of having the skeleton example run fast).
 After that, the actual jobs are defined in groups as desired.
-Here two groups of parameter scans are defined and given names ``plot1`` and ``plot2``, which indicates their ultimate usage for two particular plots.
+Here two groups of parameter scans are defined and given names ``plot1`` and ``plot2``, which indicates their ultimate intended usage for two particular plots.
 Here, the first plot will vary the sample size while generating neutrons of a constant wavelength, and the second plot will do the opposite and vary the neutron wavelength while keeping the sample size constant (in a more realistic scenario one would typically have more than just a handful of values of the varied parameter).

 The command ``sb_tricorder_scan --help`` provides full usage information, but if one for instance wishes to launch the jobs locally with up to 16 concurrent